AaronTheITGuy/Project-Azazel/README.md

 ## The Network
 Due to the limitation of the main house router being inaccessible to me be it physical or administrative access, I've been forced to get creative.
 Thus, my networking situation is as follows:
-- WiFi 7 router as the head of my personal subnet with a WiFi uplink to the main router
+- Wired ethernet backhaul from the downstairs main router into my subnet router
 - 24 port managed switch featuring gigabit speeds and 4 SFP ports
 - Custom CAT6a ethernet cables for all devices in my bedroom, terminated at a patch panel within the rack
 - Internal domain names for my PC and server for reliable server access